MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/custom.md

 > A generator is a subclass of Jekyll::Generator that defines a generate method, which receives an instance of Jekyll::Site.
 The return value of generate is ignored.

+Here is the base structure of a generic plugin.

-Make sure to set a generate method.
-You only need to set `initialize` if you are overriding the class's `initialize` method.
+Make sure to set a `generate` method.

+You might want to set `initialize` if you are overriding the class's `initialize` method.

 ```ruby
 module MyModule